 Each of Georgia’s 159 counties has a Superior Court.
 This court is the highest level trial court of the state and consists of two elements – Judges and Superior Court Clerk.

-◊The judges are responsible for the operation of the court including disposition of the cases.
+◊The judges are responsible for the operation of the court including the disposition of the cases.

 ◊The Clerk’s Office maintains the official records of the court, including real estate records.

 Each county’s growth rate is the driving influence in measuring the workload of the court system.
-As an example, since 1985, Cobb County Clerk’s office has filed more cases and real estate records than were filed in the previous 152 years of service.
+As an example, more cases and real estate records have been filed since 1985 than were filed in the previous 152 years of service.